 More than half of the people living in Mumbai are of non-Maharashtrian identity.
 The major ethnic groups of the city are namely Parsis & Sindhis (South Mumbai), Gujarati (Mulund, Vile Parle, Kandivali, Ghatkopar, Borivali and some areas of southern Mumbai), South Indian community in areas such as Marol and Chembur.

 This rich mix of cultures and religions is the fact that makes the city so special.
 Being an integral part of the state of Maharashtra, Marathi is the official language of the city however, you can easily spot people using other languages such as Gujarati, Hindi and English.
-A large part of the population of this city belongs to the people that have moved from U.P. and Bihar to Mumbai.

 With an ever increasing number of influx of people, space is a premium entity in the city and with sky touching rates of accommodation, a large part of the Mumbai population dwells in slums or ‘Chawls’, which are multi-storied buildings having several single rooms, and these single rooms are shared by the entire families.